-If Monks Had Macs
+If Monks had Macs full review

 If Monks Had Macs is difficult to pin down.
 Part-book, part-game, it styles itself as a virtual monastery of ideas and comes complete with a selection of eBooks including works by GK Chesterton, Robert Louis Stephenson, Oscar Wilde and the Warren Commission witness testimony to the JFK assassination.